Annapurna Sanctuary - Nepal

 This trek journeys directly into the frozen spirit of the Annapurna Region, an exceptional amphitheatre of rock and ice on a glorious scale.
 The sanctuary will lead you through a hidden pocket of lowland villages, meadow and rice terraces to a gorge of rhododendron forests and icy rivers that will end in glaciers and gigantic peaks.
 Wherever you stand in the sanctuary, the panoramic views are indescribably stunning of the soaring Himalayas.

 The facilities for visitors are of a high standard, as is the food.
-We generally offer tea house treks with overnight accommodation in comfortable lodges, but we can also provide tented trips so you can concentrate on immersing yourself in a slow and easy daily routine, with only the elements, the mountains and the quiet character of the people to accompany you.
+We generally offer tea house treks with overnight accommodation in comfortable lodges, but if you prefer we can also provide tented camps so you can concentrate on immersing yourself in a slow and easy daily routine, with only the elements, the mountains and the quiet character of the people to accompany you.

 We run our Annapurna treks from a permanently staffed office in Kathmandu and our dedicated team provide an excellent service.
 As well as Pasang, our other guides include Geljun Sherpa from Bupsa, Tsering Sherpa and Lopsang Sherpa.